philipturner/transimpedance-amplifier/README.md

 - For simplicity (to save time), the simulation will assume the potentiometers are perfectly matched, to an infinite resolution

 Since I am in the car right now, I cannot work on the first step.
 Therefore, I will proceed with specifying the near-term experiment with reduced scope.

+---

+Interesting observations:
+- ADS8681W is not even in stock, although Mouser expects a new batch in late August
+- Only Mouser has stock of DAC81402, DigiKey does not
+- Amazon Basics 6LR61 is probably sufficient for the 9V batteries